keploy/community-blog/cmb5lq0jo000d09l56r5n77lx.md

 ## How is Agile Testing Done?

-Agile Testing is performed iteratively, with testers involved from the beginning of the development process.
-Testing activities are integrated into daily workflows, ensuring continuous feedback and quality assurance.
-This includes writing tests before development (TDD), collaborating on user stories, and conducting various tests throughout the sprint.
+Agile Testing is performed iteratively, starting from the earliest stages of development.
+Testers collaborate with developers to define user stories, write and execute tests continuously, and provide rapid feedback, ensuring quality at every step.
+Automation and continuous integration further streamline testing workflows.

 ## Why is Agile Testing Important?